Computing Quantum Resources using Tensor Cross Interpolation: Introduction

-In this paper we suggest a general method for measuring quantum resources.
+In this work we suggest a general method for measuring quantum resources.
 The approach we propose involves expressing the chosen quantifier as a tensor-valued function $F$ to be sampled exploiting the family of Tensor Cross Interpolation (TCI) algorithms~\cite{Oseledets2010, Savostyanov2011,Dolgov2020, fernandez2024}.
 These classes of algorithms have recently found applications in physics, serving as an efficient, sign-problem-free alternative to Monte Carlo sampling for evaluating high-dimensional integrals in Feynman diagram calculations~\cite{fernandez2022}.
-Additionally, they have been employed to compute topological invariants~\cite{PhysRevLett.132.056501} and to evaluate overlaps between atomic orbitals~\cite{jolly2024tensorizedorbitalscomputationalchemistry}.
+Additionally, they have been employed to compute topological invariants~\cite{PhysRevLett.132.056501}, to reconstruct the exact AKLT state starting from limited number of spin configurations~\cite{monturiol2025}, and to evaluate overlaps between atomic orbitals~\cite{jolly2024tensorizedorbitalscomputationalchemistry}.
 TCI deterministically samples $F$ to construct a compressed Matrix Product State (MPS) representation $\tilde{F}$, from which the given measure can be computed straightforwardly.
 The key advantage of employing these algorithms lies in their sampling efficiency: the number of function evaluations to build $\tilde{F}$ is exponentially smaller compared to the growth of the system's dimension.
 Additionally, this sampling procedure is robust; within a specified tolerance, the system reliably converges to the desired results after an appropriate number of function calls.